UNICEF and the Sustainable Development Goals

 Ensure availability and sustainable management of water and sanitation for all.

 Contaminated water and poor sanitation are among the leading causes of death for children under 5.
-Without proper water, sanitation and hygiene (WASH), children face an increased risk of preventable diseases and suffer malnutrition, stunting and other critical health issues.
+Without safe water, sanitation and hygiene (WASH), children face an increased risk of preventable diseases and malnutrition.
+They're also less likely to attend school.

-UNICEF works to bring clean water and basic sanitation and hygiene facilities to homes, schools and health centres so that children can grow and learn in a safe environment.
-In 2018, for example, we helped provide safe water to more than 43 million people in humanitarian settings across 64 countries.
+UNICEF works to bring clean water and proper sanitation and hygiene facilities to homes, schools and health centres so that children can grow and learn safely.

 Implementing SDG 6?
 Learn how to start.